jcpsantiago/thearqivist/README.md

 # The Arqivist
-_Important discussion should not be forgotten_
+_Important discussions should not be forgotten_

+The Arqivist is a Slack bot tasked with backing up your channels and conversations.